warren-bank/mirror-XMail-mail-server/docs/Readme.txt

                 Set the maximum number of threads for SMTP server.

         -Sr maxrcpts
-                Set the maximu number of recipients for a single SMTP message (default 100).
+                Set the maximum number of recipients for a single SMTP message (default 100).

         -Se nsecs